Eric-Carlton/angular-name-that-song/README.md

 The game is simple - a preview of a song is played and players may guess the name and artist of the song.
 A correct guess is awarded one point, while an incorrect guess comes with a penalty of one point.
 Players may abstain from answering to prevent losing a point.
 Correctness / incorrectness is determined by the moderator.
 The game is over when a player reaches 5 points with a 2 point lead.

-This application gives the ability to enter the names of all players, select an artist as a playlist seed, preview and remove songs from the playlist, play song previews, score players, and open a link to the full song on Spotify.
+This application gives the ability to enter the names of all players, select up to five artists as playlist seeds, preview and remove songs from the playlist, play song previews, score players, and open a link to the full song on Spotify.

 ## Requirements